A recent origin for Saturn's rings from the collisional disruption of an icy moon: Ring parent moon disruption in orbit about Saturn

-To save computation time, the remnant moon is extracted after one orbit and replaced with a single sink particle moving along the same trajectory.
-Particles that collide with this sink particle are removed from the simulation and their mass and momentum are absorbed.
-The initial velocity dispersion is $\sigma \sim 0.5\;{\rm km/s}$ so collisions of particles in the forming rings are energetic enough to initiate a collisional cascade \citep{dohnanyi69} that will break up the particles into smaller pieces as they dissipate energy inelastically.
-The number of particles should grow and lead to an increase in the ring optical depth and collision rate until most of the initial random kinetic energy from the disruption is dissipated in inelastic collisions.
-It is not possible to simulate a collisional cascade with the existing rubble pile code so instead we use an {\em ad hoc} method to approximate the growing optical depth $\tau = N \pi r_p^2$ with $N$ the particle surface number density and $r_p$ the simulation particle radius.
+It is not possible to simulate a collisional cascade with the existing rubble pile code so instead we use an {\em ad hoc} method to approximate the expected growing optical depth $\tau = N \pi r_p^2$ where $N$ is the particle surface number density and $r_p$ is the simulation particle radius.
 We increase the optical depth of the forming rings artificially by growing the cross sectional area (increasing the radius) of the particles in two stages after the debris settles into a ring.
-In this way, the simulation particles are transformed into scaled-particles to increase the ring optical depth and collision rate using the available fixed number of particles to $\tau \approx 1$ \citep{rein10}.
-At each stage, the particle cross sectional areas are increased by $10\times$ leading to a similar increase in the optical depth and collision rate.
+In this way, the simulation particles are transformed into scaled-particles to increase the ring optical depth and collision rate using a fixed number of particles \citep{rein10}.
+As the ring evolves and spreads radially, the optical depth drops.
+When $\tau \approx 0.1$, the particle cross sectional areas are enlarged $10\times$ to bring the optical depth back to $\tau \approx 1$.
 This greater collision rate emulates the effect of a collisional cascade and speeds up the dissipation of energy and relaxation of the ring.
 The dissipation of energy from inelastic collisions between the particles cause the ring to spread radially and become vertically thinner \citep{brahic77}.
 The ring particle orbits also undergo orbital phase mixing spreading azimuthally to form a ring with an approximate Gaussian surface density profile (Figure \ref{fig-rings-phasemix}).
+Given the idealized nature of these calculations, the appropriate value for $\epsilon$ is uncertain and the chosen rate of growth of the ring optical depth to emulate the effect of a collisional cascade is also not well-defined.
+At the end of these simulations, the velocity dispersions are still relatively high with $\sigma \sim 50\;{\rm m/s}$ (see below) much larger than the current value of $\sigma \sim 0.01;{\rm m/s}$ \citep{goldreichtremaine78}.
+Despite the uncertainties, the rate of dissipation in the nascent ring in this early stage may be over-estimated but one expects the structural evolution to proceed in qualitatively the same way since angular momentum is conserved.

 Figure \ref{fig-ringprofiles} shows the surface density profile, scale height and velocity dispersion of the ring at three times for the head-on collision and reveals the rapid transformation of the spreading debris cloud from a point-like collisional disruption into a ring system.
 The final state of these simulations can be thought of the initial conditions for the subsequent long term phase of viscous spreading of the rings into their current state as described by \citep{salmon10}.